-Students at Goldwyn are taught in small groups or individually by staff experienced and trained in working with Social, Emotional and Mental Health needs and associated, complex SEND.
-The curriculum is delivered by subject specialists who make sure that teaching and learning uses lots of different approaches to meet individual students' needs.
+Students at Goldwyn 6th Form College are taught in small groups by staff experienced and trained in working with Social, Emotional and Mental Health needs and associated, complex SEND.
+The college benefits from its links with Goldwyn School, rated Outstanding by Ofsted, and support and expertise are shared across the group.

+The curriculum is delivered by vocational and subject specialists who make sure that teaching and learning uses lots of different approaches to meet individual students' needs.
 The work set is differentiated to challenge students whilst allowing them to achieve at a rate that is right for them.